 15 Different Types of Lemon Trees (With Pictures)

 Lemon is a staple citrus fruit in many homes, restaurants, and bakeries.
-However, not many people understand how this sour gem grows and thrives.
+However, some people don’t understand how this sour gem grows and thrives.
 Before life gives you lemons, you need to have a lemon tree.
 Lemon trees are native to Asia and can survive up to a century.
 These incredible trees produce fruit all year, and a single tree can produce up to 600 pounds of lemon fruit yearly.

-There are several varieties of lemon trees, with each tree producing a distinct fruit from the next.
+There are several varieties of lemon trees, and each one produces a distinct fruit.
 The fruits differ in size, shape, color, and contents.
 Interestingly, the sour fruits even differ in taste.

-So, if you are shopping for or sampling different great tastes to spruce up your flavor side, reviewing these top 15 lemon trees will give you a good starting point.
+So, if you are shopping for suitable citrus trees for your home, reviewing these top 15 lemon trees will give you a good starting point.

 The 15 Different Types of Lemon Tree